 The Pittsburgh Pirates are in need of some healthy players.
 Jose Tabata just

-might be that guy.
+that guy.
 [UPDATE: Jordy Mercer is out on paternity leave, Tabata up]

 The Pirates demoted the outfielder to Triple-A Indianapolis on July 3.
 He was having a miserable season despite playing in 256 games for the Pirates in his young career.

 "“He’s not a lazy player.
 I think there’s just some confusion going on right now.
 You see balls drop in front of him.
 He wants to catch them.
 He doesn’t make a good first move and he backs off.
 It’s all about first movement, whether it be in the box, swinging the bat.
 There’s just some indecision.
 And I think sometimes we’ve just got too much going on upstairs.”
 Clint Hurdle"